elgalu/docker-selenium/README.md

     VIDEO_FILE_EXTENSION=mkv
     FFMPEG_CODEC_ARGS=""

 It is important to note that `ffmpeg` video recording takes an important amount of CPU usage, even more when a well compressed format like *mkv* is selected.
-You may want to delegate video recording through `vnc2swf-start.sh` to a separate server process and even delegate compression to a further step or to a cloud service like Youtube.
+You may want to delegate video recording through `vnc2swf-start.sh` to a separate server process and even delegate compression to a further step or to a cloud service like YouTube.

 ### VNC

-When you don't specify a VNC password a random one will be generated.
+When you don't specify a VNC password, a random one will be generated.
 That password can be seeing by grepping the logs:

     docker exec grid wait_all_done 30s
     #=> ... a VNC password was generated for you: ooGhai0aesaesh